Social Media APIs in 2026: Developer's Guide to Every Platform

 - And then the ongoing work of keeping all of it alive as each platform shifts its rules

 I’ve done the work.
-I built Blotato because I was tired of stitching seven APIs together to ship one piece of content.
+I built Blotato because I was tired of stitching ten APIs together to ship one piece of content.

 What you get with Blotato instead: